What is a Thermocouple?

 The temperature range of this type of thermocouple is between -270˚C to 870˚C (454 to 1600F).
 And standard accuracy is ±1.7˚C%.

 This type of thermocouple is used where high accuracy and fast response are required.
 It is not used for vacuum or low oxygen applications and Sulphuric environments.
 The cost of type E thermocouples is more than the type J and K thermocouples.

 Type N thermocouple is designed by the Defense Science and Technology Organization (DSTO) of Australia, by Noel A. Burley.
 The accuracy and temperature limits of type N thermocouple is the same as the type K thermocouple.

-The temperature range of type N thermocouple is between -270 °C and 1300 °C. Sensitivity is slightly lower than type K thermocouple and it is 39μV/˚C.
+The temperature range of type N thermocouples is between -270 °C and 1300 °C. Sensitivity is slightly lower than type K thermocouple and it is 39μV/˚C.

 Type N thermocouple is composed of Nicrosil and Nisil.
 Where Nicrosil is a combination of Nickel, Chromium, and Silicon.
 And it made positive wire.
 The Nisil is a combination of Nickel and Silicon.
 And it made negative wire.

-This thermocouple is the best alternative of type K thermocouple for low oxygen conditions.
+This thermocouple is the best alternative to type K thermocouples for low oxygen conditions.
 This type of thermocouple is suitable to use in vacuum, oxidizing atmosphere, inert atmosphere, or dry atmosphere.